sepen/crux-on-devices/odroid-xu4/README.md

 ## CPU frequency governor

+It is a good idea to configure the working frequency of each CPU core to get a higher consumption efficiency and performance.

-List available scaling governors for each CPU core
+To list available scaling governors for each CPU core:
 ```
 $ ls /sys/devices/system/cpu/cpufreq
 policy0/  policy1/  policy2/  policy3/  policy4/  policy5/  policy6/  policy7/